 Quick Summary of $5,000 From Scratch

-Pros: You get a lot for the front-end price.
+The Good: You get a lot for the front-end price.
 The methods are explained in detail and covers topics other products won't.
 I could see this as a way to make a decent income.

-Cons: The tactics used on the sales page are a little disappointing.
+The Bad: The tactics used on the sales page are a little disappointing.
 You are relying on a third party (Facebook) for your business.
 Only video training is being offered.

-Our Recommendation: For beginners this is not a bad introduction to online marketing, but to rely on Facebook for your entire business is a big risk.
+The Bottom Line: For beginners this is not a bad introduction to online marketing, but to rely on Facebook for your entire business is a big risk.
 They can change how they operate and your business could disappear overnight.